-items and services you receive as part of the study, including: Doom and board for a boarital stay that Madiagra would now for even if you weren't in a stud ☐Room and board for a hospital stay that Medicare would pay for even if you weren't in a stud ☐ An operation or other medical procedure if it is part of the research study. ☐Treatment of side effects and complications of the new care.
+U once you join a Medicare-approved clinical research study, Original Medicare covers the routine ite ems and services you receive as part of the study, including: \square Room and board for a hospital stay that Medicare would pay for even if you weren't in a study □An operation or other medical procedure if it is part of the research study. ☐Treatment of side effects and complications of the new care.